nandzz/Jump-SwiftUI-Coordinator/README.md

 ### `Handle the Actions`

-The coordinator can be easily understanded.
-You receive a routing request from the view and these request comes with an action and eventually data associated.
+The coordinator can be easily understood.
+You receive a routing request from the view and this request comes with an action and eventually data associated.
 You need to handle the action to take a routing decision.

 > You can handle these requests inside the **onNext(current path: ProfilePaths)** as you can see below, or you can create an extension for your coordinator and implement the functions of requests.
 For example: **func requestFromProfileRootView(_ action: ProfileRootActions)**